hipe/tmx/arc/doc/issues/024-pluralton-persistence-in-git-config/doc.md

     are now anyway.

-so, if we want to determine which of a set of entities (say from list C) have practical equivalents in the list of entities in L, the least bonkers (but still kind of bonkers) way we have come up with to do so is:
+so, if we want to determine which of a set of entities (say from list C) have practical equivalents in the list of entities in list L, the least bonkers (but still kind of bonkers) way we have come up with to do so is:

   - the entity will expose the "essence" of itself (for the purpose